-During fiscal year 2009, we engaged the services of Direct Marketing Solutions, Inc., or DMS, for a substantial portion of our direct mailing advertising.
+During fiscal year 2010, we engaged the services of Direct Marketing Solutions, Inc., or DMS, for a substantial portion of our direct mailing advertising.
 Direct Marketing Solutions, Inc. is partially owned (less than 50%) by the SF Holding Corp., members of the Stephens family, Jon E.M.
 Jacoby and Douglas H. Martin.
-SF Holding Corp. and the members of the Stephens family are significant shareholders of our company, and Messrs.
-Jacoby and Martin are members of our Board of Directors.
-The fees we paid to DMS during fiscal 2007, 2008 and 2009 amounted to approximately \$3.6 million, \$2.5 million and \$4.0 million, respectively.
+SF Holding Corp. and the members of the Stephens family are significant stockholders of our company, and Messrs.
+Jacoby and Martin are members of our board of directors.
+The fees we paid to DMS during fiscal 2008, 2009 and 2010 amounted to approximately \$ 2.5 million, \$ 4.0 million and \$ 2.4 million, respectively.
 When DMS was initially engaged to perform direct marketing services for us, a competitive analysis was performed from submissions by various marketing groups, with DMS presenting the low price point in these analyses.
-During fiscal 2009, additional competitive analyses have been performed which continually support that DMS offers us the lowest cost for this service.
+During fiscal 2008, 2009 and 2010, additional competitive analyses have been performed which continually support that DMS offers us the lowest cost for this service.
 We, at least annually, seek competitive bids for the services performed by DMS.